 Action F.2-3.
 Until a detailed groundwater study can be completed (see Action F.2-1) that will allow the Town to make informed decisions about the actions needed to protect the quality and quantity of the groundwater, the Town should implement a short-term groundwater protection program.
 The interim protection program should remain in force until the groundwater study is completed for some or all of the community and the recommendations of that study implemented for those areas covered by the study.
 However, if the groundwater study has not commenced within five years of the adoption of this plan, the Town should re-evaluate the interim protection program.
-The interim protection program.
+The interim protection program should include the following or similar actions based on further analysis by the Planning Board: